3lvir4/aoc2023/README.md

 Day 12:
 - Discovered Erlang Term Storage (ETS) and oh lord it is so great.
 For part 2 I initially just used a Map as a cache but it was way too slow.
 With ETS, part_2 runned faster than part_1 (without cache).
 Very cool.
+- Not yet fully confortable with string pattern matching, so I went the list way.
+And, effectively, it could have been tighter and maybe more performant to do it in this manner.